How does it work?

 What if I can’t get back in time to pick up my bike?

 When you take your claim check, you’re agreeing to our service terms.
-If you’re not back to pick up your bike 30 minutes after the event has ended, you will have to contact us the day following the event to pick up for your bike.
+If you’re not back to pick up your bike 30 minutes (or otherwise posted time) after the event has ended, you will have to contact us the day following the event to pick up for your bike.
 There will be a $25 fee for its retrieval.

 What if I lose my claim stub ticket?

 Don’t.
 Seriously, just don’t.
 One of these days we’re going to have ultra-awesome electronic tickets and will be able to scan your forehead, but until then, keep that ticket safe!
 If you DO manage to lose it, it’s up to the on-site supervisor to handle the issue.

 How about my trailer/cargo bike, roller blades or push-scooter?

 We love families!
 And innovative sustainable transportation!
 We’ll park anything human-powered.
 Kudos to the guy that paddle-boarded from Kits to Stanley Park!
 Electric powered devices occupy a bit of a grey area- you’ll have to be really nice to the supervisor.

 Will there be delays checking in and out?

 We try to be as efficient as possible.
 Events where everyone is trying to leave at one time may produce a bit of a line.
 In this case, chill out, talk to the person behind you, and be glad you’re not trying to maneuver your car out of the multi-level parking garage.